BarryDigby/barrydigby.github.io/Variant_Calling/pipeline.md

 ***

-*N.B* Both Variant Calling steps require the samtools reference index file `*.fai` and picards dictionary `*.dict` file to be present in the working directory.
+*N.B* Both Variant Calling steps require the samtools reference index file `*.fai` and picards dictionary `*.dict` file to be present in the reference genome directory.

 # 6. Subset Variants {#subset}
 Before applying filtering thresholds to the called variants, subset the VCF file for both SNPs and INDELs using `SelectVariants`.